 A student is eligible to stand for this examination after receiving approval of the doctoral degree plan from the GSBS Office and completing most of the course work prescribed by the approved plan.
 Students may take the Qualifying Examination as soon as they have completed core coursework, however, it must be completed by the end of the third year.
 There will be no additional exams given after the deadline.
 Each exam component (written and oral) can be remediated once.
 A petition for an extension should be made by the mentor and approved by the Dean of the GSBS.
-Failure to pass both exam components before this deadline will result in termination of the student from the Biomedical Sciences program/GSBS.
+Failure to pass both exam components before this deadline may result in termination of the student from the Biomedical Sciences program/GSBS.
 If a student fails the qualifying examination, but is in good academic standing, the student may graduate with a Non-Thesis M.S. degree, if all requirements are met.
 The topic of the qualifying exam may be on any relevant research area.
 The research topic may not be the aims of an existing or submitted research proposal from the mentor or anyone other than the student.

 The qualifying exam will be written in the NIH R01 format.
 It should contain an abstract/project summary, specific aims and research strategy.

-The Examination Committee composition will be determined by the mentor and the student.
+The composition of the Examination Committee will be determined by the mentor and the student.
 There will be 5 to 6 voting members on each committee including the mentor.
 At least 2 of the members must be from outside the concentration.
 The Chair of the Committee will be elected by the committee members.
 The mentor is ineligible to be the Chair.
-The Graduate Advisor will be notified of the qualifying exam committee no later than 3 months prior to the examination.

-The Examination Committee votes (pass/fail) on each exam component.
+The Examination Committee votes (pass/fail) on both the written and oral exam components.
 If a student receives more than one negative vote for one component, this will constitute failure of the respective exam component.
 The written exam must be passed before the oral exam will be given.
-An overall pass in the oral exam constitutes passing the Qualifying Exam.
+An overall pass in the oral exam constitutes a pass on the Qualifying Exam.